MichaelSchmidle/wapps/README.md

 # About Wapps

-This repository contains the [``docker-compose``](https://docs.docker.com/compose/) files to easily deploy the web apps for my personal use:
+This repository contains the [``docker-compose``](https://docs.docker.com/compose/) files to easily self-host the web apps for my personal use.

 | App  | Description | Availability |
 | :--- | :---------- | :----------- |